aneoconsulting/ArmoniK/.docs/content/reference/reference.md

 ## CLI reference

 The ArmoniK CLI (`armonik`) is the primary tool for interacting with a running ArmoniK cluster from the terminal.
-Full documentation is available at [armonikadmincli.readthedocs.io](https://armonikadmincli.readthedocs.io/en/latest/).
+Source code is available on [ArmoniK.CLI](https://github.com/aneoconsulting/ArmoniK.CLI), and full documentation is available at [armonikadmincli.readthedocs.io](https://armonikadmincli.readthedocs.io/en/latest/).

 ### Installation